 - We helped develop the funding bid after partnering a first stage consultation with the communities in Gilligham and Weymouth

 We wrote the artists briefs for the 8 residencies and supported recruitment of all the artists

-We are on the programme steering group
+We were on the programme steering group

 – 86 artists employed